Phone number(▒▒▒) ▒▒▒- ▒▒ 63

 I am an affable and natural host who was an executive in the international travel industry for 25 years.
 A "child entrepreneur" and adventure travel pioneer, I founded my first company in 1983 which was an in-bound tour operator (partner with Delta Airlines) specializing in Canyonlands, Grand Canyon and Dinosaur rafting expeditions.
 This professional experience provided me with informed knowledge about the national parks and other extraordinary travel destinations across the vast American West.
 I sold this company to the largest travel agency west of the Mississippi in 1988 and worked there for the next four years.

-In 1992, I launched a second company that specialized in Asian destinations such as Nepal, Tibet, China, India, Southeast Asia, Japan and Korea.
+In 1992, I launched a second company that specialized in Asian destinations such as Nepal, Tibet, China, India, Southeast Asia, Japan and the Koreas.
 I operated this company for 16 years (until 2008).
 This latter enterprise took me to nearly 20 Asian countries and some of them as many as 40 times.

-Having lived in Utah for nearly four decades, I have expertise and meaningful first-hand experience about the Church of Jesus Christ of Latter-day Saints, the Mormons, Mormon history and culture, the reality of the church's census information, Mitt Romney's 2012 presidential campaign and polygamy; and what it is to successfully do business in Utah as a non-LDS (Episcopalian) person.
+Having lived in Utah for nearly four decades, I have expertise and meaningful first-hand experience with and about the Church of Jesus Christ of Latter-day Saints, the Mormons, Mormon history and culture, the reality of the church's census information, Mitt Romney's 2012 presidential campaign and polygamy; and what it is to successfully do business in Utah as a non-LDS (Episcopalian) person.

 I love collaborative cooking and filling the dinner table with delicious food, fine wine, good beer and stimulating conversation.
 I workout at 24 Hour Fitness and with the SLC Kettlebell Club; and practice Bikram yoga (almost daily) and love being outdoors in Utah's mountains and deserts hiking, skiing, camping and boating.
 I lead programs for Landmark Worldwide.

 I am passionate and enthusiastic about Airbnb and the relationships that I have forged through this unique portal.
 Hosting guests from around the world has been an extraordinary privilege, and the friendships sourced through Airbnb have been profound.